 Imagine sitting down with one of the greatest visionaries of all time and hearing their idea of what the future holds.
-What would it be like to sit with them?
+What would it be like to sit with true vision leadership?
 Would you be able to start to get a clear picture of where they’re headed within the first few minutes?
 Would it take longer?
 What kind of details would they use?
 Could you see the lands that great explorers dreamed of?
 Hear the music a great composer was forming in their mind?
 Smell the aroma of a new large coffee chain?
 Taste what a restaurateur was describing in detail for their next dish?
 This is what it’s like to truly see the vision.

 The great part is you’re probably already a great visionary whether you believe it or not.
 We all have dreams, we can all envision what it would be like to be at some future state.
 The challenge arises when we have to share that vision with others in a way that inspires and motivates them to move towards it.
 This is what separates the good leaders from the great ones.
 The good leaders have a vision of some future state or goal and tell others about it.
 The great leaders share that vision and within minutes the people feel like they’re a part of it, they can feel the feelings, taste the victory, see the new lands, and are inspired to take immediate action towards it’s completion.